Call us for a free quote at 1-877-690-2115

 Your property could be providing an ideal habitat for pigeons.
 If they are already nesting on your building, there is a risk they will attract other pigeons too, turning a small problem into a much larger one.

-Bird control specialists at Rentokil provide expert pigeon control solutions to protect your business and customers from these pest birds.
+Bird control Technicians at Rentokil provide expert pigeon control solutions to protect your business and customers from these pest birds.

 Although a pigeon's natural food source is grain and seeds, they survive in towns and cities by scavenging processed food matter, such as the remains of takeaways and food waste from trash cans.